PennyLaneAI/pennylane/doc/introduction/operations.rst

 [[0.9637709+0.j         0.       -0.26673144j]
 [0.       -0.26673144j 0.9637709+0.j        ]]

-Operator functions can also be used in a functional form:
+Some operator functions can also be used in a functional form:

 >>> x = torch.tensor(0.6, requires_grad=True)
 >>> matrix_fn = qml.matrix(qml.RX)